turbot/steampipe-plugin-mastodon/docs/tables/mastodon_rule.md

 # Table: mastodon_rules

-List rules for a Mastodon server
+Represents a rule that server users should follow.

 ## Examples